AP Automation Business Case: The CFO-Approved Template

 How much does AP automation cost for a mid-market company?

 AP automation pricing for mid-market companies ranges from $29-$500/month depending on invoice volume and features.
 Per-invoice pricing models typically run $0.50-$2.00 per invoice.
 For a company processing 500 invoices monthly, expect $100-$500/month.
-Compare that against manual processing costs of $6,400-$7,500/month (500 invoices at $12.88 each) — the math is straightforward.
+Compare that against manual processing costs of roughly $8,000-$9,000/month for the same volume (500 invoices at the Ardent Partners 2025 manual benchmark of $15.97 each) — the math is straightforward before you count duplicate prevention or discount capture.

 Related Topics